Brits 2023: How to watch the ceremony this Saturday

 Everything you need to know ahead of Britain’s biggest music awards

-This year’s awards will be hosted by Mo Gilligan and will take place tomorrow (Saturday 11 February) at the O2 Arena.
+This year’s awards will be hosted by Mo Gilligan and will take place on Saturday (11 February) at the O2 Arena.
 It’s the first time the awards will have ever taken place on a Saturday.

 On the night, live performances will come from artists including Stormzy, Lizzo, Harry Styles and Wet Leg.